Breaking a Lease in Miami, Florida – Know the Laws

 • Weekly Agreements – Your tenant must give their landlord 7 days’ notice if they rent weekly.

-• Monthly Agreements – Tenants must provide their landlord with 15 to 60 days’ notice if they rent monthly, depending on the lease agreement.
+• Monthly Agreements – Tenants must provide their landlord with 15 to 60 days’ written notice if they rent monthly, depending on the Florida lease agreement.

 • Quarterly or Annual Agreements – There is no statute if the tenant rents quarterly or yearly.
 It’s advisable to check the specific terms mentioned in the lease in Florida and communicate with the landlord.